-With regard to consumption, it is necessary to start very slow with your dose and work one’s way up (I’ve been up to this dose that I accidentally doubled before so it wasn’t an issue for me) and ensure you’re using necessary cofactors like a real (not refined table) salt, selenium (or Brazil nuts, a food source when actually harvested from a rainforest or Brazil— responsibly of course).
-Iodine used to be prescribed like antibiotics now and the daily required intake was hundreds of times what it now is before modern medicine proliferated and began substituting prescription antibiotics for infections, synthetic thyroid hormones to mimic as opposed to feed proper thyroid function, etc. Thyroid function also depends on the liver as it depends on it for converting inactive T4 (4 standing for the number of iodine molecules)+ tyrosine, to T3 (the same molecule but smaller for processing in the thyroid, with 3 iodine molecules).
-Most of us are severely deficient which explains the poor mitochondrial function, chronic fatigue and infection we experience so rampantly to no avail.
-Disclaimer: ensure you don’t have an “autoimmune thyroid” in which case you may have to take it more slowly, more carefully pair it with co-factor minerals like selenium, or, some doctors suggest, don’t take it at all.
-However, others still suggest that this “allergic” type of reaction can actually result from the body detoxifying heavy metals and other chemicals as iodine can bind to these and carry them out of the body.
+Iodine used to be prescribed like antibiotics are now and the daily required intake was hundreds of times what it now is before modern medicine proliferated and began substituting prescription antibiotics for infections, synthetic thyroid hormones to mimic as opposed to feed proper thyroid function, etc. .
+Most of us are actually deficient which explains the poor mitochondrial function, chronic fatigue and infection we experience rampantly, often to no avail.
+Disclaimer: ensure you don’t have an “autoimmune thyroid”.
+Or “allergic”.
+Granted, some suggest that this “allergic” type of reaction can actually result from the body detoxifying heavy metals and other chemicals as iodine can bind to these and carry them out of the body.
 This, too, is why it’s so important to support the liver.
 And certainly work with a practitioner if you’re going to take anything beyond kelp or seafood as your source.

-Please let us know in the comments below what your experience has been taking iodine!
+Please let me know in the comments below what your experience has been taking iodine!